EinePerson/IgelEngine/README.md

 Example buid.gradle

-Replace your package name with the name of you company e.g. example.com Replace game_version with the version you want to use.
+Replace engine_version with the version of the engine you want to use(Every version can be found as package)
 ```gradle
 import org.codehaus.groovy.runtime.GStringImpl